What Is An Eye Level Shot?

 The various types of camera shots are so important that they are some of the first information that film schools teach their students.
 In fact, understanding these are crucial for cinematographers, screenwriters, and film directors.

 Just as important, if not more so, is location.
 Luckily, Peerspace can help you out with that, too.
-As the largest online marketplace for hourly venue rentals, we help filmmakers easily scout and book the perfect settings for their masterpieces.
-But we may be getting ahead of ourselves here!
-Let’s keep reading to gain an understanding of one of the most significant types of film shots, the eye level shot.
+As the largest online marketplace for hourly venue rentals, we help filmmakers easily scout and book the perfect settings for their masterpieces, from professional production studios to family homes and everything in between.

 An eye level shot is among the most important and basic types of shots and is common in all genres for this reason.
 Interestingly, eye level shots are especially common in romantic comedies.
 This may make more sense as you continue to read about what eye level shots are used for.